perchouli/codernitydb/docs/database_indexes.rst

     if data["a"] > 1:
         return data["a"], None

-That's everything you need to know to work with our simplified index creator, you just need to alway provide *name* and *type* in index properties and provide body for make_key_value, which has to return always two values (the 2nd has to be a dictionary or None).
+That's everything you need to know to work with our simplified index creator, you just need to always provide *name* and *type* in index properties and provide body for make_key_value, which has to return always two values (the 2nd has to be a dictionary or None).
 Here you have some examples and their equivalents in python.
 Remember that this simplified creator doesn't provide python power, so if you want to write more sophisticated index, you will have to learn python.